-- 1. Select one of the following:

-- Use the current user credentials
+- 1. Select one of the following: - Use the current user credentials

 The software will access the destination using the credentials of the current user.

-- Use the following credentials

 The software will access the destination using the credentials you specify.
 Use this option if the task account does not have access permissions to the destination.